Open Day - Sunday, 21 May at 10:00am

 Thinking of joining or just want to give it a try?

-It’s normal to feel slightly apprehensive about starting something new, but bowls is a sport that is easy to take up.
+It’s normal to feel slightly apprehensive about starting something new but please give it a go

 Rules of the game - the basics!